-Snow tires today are more advanced than ever.
+Today’s snow tires are more advanced than ever.
 Manufacturers continue to evolve the special rubber compounds used to make them.
-Even when temperatures dip to seasonal lows, the rubber remains pliable, allowing it to grip the road better.
+So, even when temperatures plummet, the rubber remains pliable, allowing it to grip the road better.
 When you combine this with ice-specific tread patterns, drivers are able to steer and brake more safely.

-Then you say, “Hey I’ve got some good all season tires on my car.
+You might say, “Hey I’ve got some good all-season tires on my car.
 Why do I need winter tires?”

 Like anything, winter tires are designed for a specific purpose.
 Don’t leave them on your vehicle all year long.
 The compounds that make them so useful in the winter wear down quickly in the warm weather.
 Winter tires last only three seasons, compared to about five for their all-season cousins.

-The easy way to get around the hassle of changing tires every winter and spring is to buy a second set of rims for the snow tires.
+The easy way to get around at least part of the hassle of changing tires every winter and spring is to buy a second set of rims for the snow tires.
 They'll save you future costs when it's time to take them off in the spring.
-Many tire companies now offer off-season storage of your alternate pair to save you the hassle of loading and unloading from your trunk.

-Additionally, communicate to drivers to increase their following distance.
-The Canada Safety Council recommends a distance of eight to 10 seconds.
+Additionally, tell drivers to increase their following distance.
+The Canada Safety Council recommends a distance of 8-10 seconds.

 Finally, ensure drivers are familiar with correct braking procedures.
 Releasing the gas pedal well in advance of stopping will result in less pressure needed on the brakes.

-- Educate drivers on how to spot black ice.
-Tell them to look out for dark, wet-looking patches on the road.
+Learn how to spot black ice.
+Look out for dark, wet-looking patches on the road.

-- If drivers are caught on black ice, they should remove their foot from the gas pedal, and avoid slamming on the brakes.
+If you get caught on black ice, remove your foot from the gas pedal, and avoid slamming on the brakes.

-Snow tires are crucial for anyone driving in winter conditions.
-However, while snow tires do improve winter driving safety, there are also actions drivers themselves can take to reduce the risk of accidents.
+Having the right tires are crucial for anyone driving in winter conditions.
+However, while snow or all-weather tires do improve winter driving safety, there are also actions drivers themselves can take to reduce the risk of accidents.

 When road conditions are challenging, instruct drivers to simply slow down.
 Don’t fill their schedule with more appointments than they can safely meet.
 They’ll get where they need to be in one piece and feel more relaxed in the process.

-Driving in snow and ice is a challenge at the best of times; winter tires and proper driving habits will help drivers navigate the roads better and safer.
+Driving in snow and ice is a challenge at the best of times; equipped with the right tires and proper driving habits will help drivers navigate the roads better and safer.